-- Reduce invested capital
+Reduce invested capital.

 There are a lot of organizations that implement supply chain visibility software to speed up their supply chains.
-They’re happy to see average lead times from origin to destination drop from 30 days to 27 days.
-But that’s just scratching the supply chain ROI surface.
+They’re happy to see average lead times from origin to destination drop from 30 days to 27 days, but that’s just scratching the supply chain ROI surface.

 If reducing capital investment is the top priority, reducing cost is always a close second.
-Consider the large spend that transportation represents for shippers.
-There are some basic steps to reduce that cost, like improving container utilization, reducing dwell time and the cost related to detention and demurrage, and lowering document handling and processing costs.
+Consider the massive spend that transportation represents for shippers.
+There are some simple steps to reduce that cost, like improving container utilization, reducing dwell time and the cost related to detention and demurrage, and lowering document handling and processing costs.
 Those are just a few of the many ways visibility can help reduce end-to-end costs.

 Once that's solved, then start to look wider afield.
-You're going to find benefit in supply chain visibility in all the drivers of shareholder value - revenue, costs and invested capital.
+You're going to find benefit in supply chain visibility in all the drivers of shareholder value - revenue, costs, and invested capital.